luukveenis/sudoku-SAT/README.md

 # CSC 320 - Sudoku SAT

+This is the final project for CSC 320 - Foundations of Computer Science.
+It was completed by Nikita Malhotra and Luuk Veenis.
 This project converts partially solved sudoku puzzles into the standard SAT-challenge (DIMACS) format that can be input to the miniSAT SAT solver.
 If there is a solution to the puzzle, it is converted back and presented to the user.
 The results of our experiments are summarized in the project report submitted together with this code.

 ## What is included in this submission